poffers-cloud/bicep-image-automation/readme.md

 This repository contains YAML files for automating Azure Virtual Desktop (AVD) deployment.
 Each pipeline focuses on a specific step in the deployment process, from setting up infrastructure to provisioning session hosts.

 ## 1. deploy-avd-infrastructure.yaml

 This pipeline provisions the foundational Azure infrastructure required for Azure Virtual Desktop, including:

 - **Resource Groups**: Creates logical containers for managing AVD-related resources.
 - **Host Pools**: Establishes pools for managing session hosts.
 - **Networking Components**: Configures virtual networks and subnets to ensure connectivity and security.
+- **Shared Image Gallery**: Creates and manages shared images for AVD deployments.
+- **Managed Identities**: Provisions a user-assigned managed identity for secure access to Azure resources.
+- **Image Templates**: Automates the creation and customization of VM images for AVD.
+- **Application Groups**: Sets up desktop or app groups linked to the host pools.
+- **Workspaces**: Configures AVD workspaces to organize application groups.
+- **Storage Accounts**: Creates storage for FSLogix profile containers with proper role assignments.
+- **Availability Sets**: Ensures high availability for VMs in the AVD deployment.

+Each module is configured with dependencies and resource-specific parameters to orchestrate the deployment seamlessly.

 ## 2. deploy-create-image.yaml

-This pipeline automates the creation of a custom virtual machine image tailored for AVD deployments.
+This pipeline automates the creation of a custom virtual machine image tailored for Azure Virtual Desktop (AVD) deployments.
 Key features include:

-- Preparing a base image with pre-installed configurations, optimizations, and applications.
-- Ensuring compatibility with AVD session hosts.
+- **Preparing a Base Image with Pre-Installed Configurations, Optimizations, and Applications**: The image template used in this pipeline is created as part of the infrastructure deployment in the `deploy-avd-infrastructure.yaml` pipeline.
+This ensures a standardized base for all images.
+Any additional application installations, configurations, or system optimizations required for AVD session hosts should be incorporated into the image template during the infrastructure deployment phase.
+This approach ensures that all images generated through this pipeline adhere to the same baseline standards.
+- **Ensuring Compatibility with AVD Session Hosts**: Configures the image to support the requirements of multi-session environments.
-- Storing the image in a Shared Image Gallery for reuse across deployments.
+- **Storing the Image in a Shared Image Gallery for Reuse Across Deployments**: Facilitates version management and centralized access to images.

+This pipeline ensures consistency across deployments by leveraging the foundational image template from the infrastructure setup, while providing flexibility for additional preparation as needed.

 ## 3. deploy-installation-vm.yaml
 This pipeline deploys a virtual machine using the custom image created earlier.
 It supports post-deployment tasks such as: